Some properties of congruence lattices of path semigroups

 For the path semigroups of acyclic quivers, it is proved that the modularity and distributivity of the congruence lattices are related to the number of paths between two vertices.
-Thus we have the following. \begin{cor} Let $Q$ be an acyclic quiver and $\{Q_i\}_{i\in I}$ be the collection of all connected components of $Q$, where $I$ is an index set.
-Let $S$ be the path semigroup of $Q$ and $S_i$ be the path semigroup of $Q_i$ for any $i\in I$.
-Denote by $\mathscr{C}(S)$ the congruence lattice of $S$, and denote by $\mathscr{C}(S_i)$ the congruence lattice of $S_i$ for any $i\in I$.
-Then the following hold. \begin{enumerate}[$(1)$] \item The lattice $\mathscr{C}(S)$ is modular if and only if each lattice $\mathscr{C}(S_i)$ is modular for any $i\in I$. \item The lattice $\mathscr{C}(S)$ is distributive if and only if each lattice $\mathscr{C}(S_i)$ is distributive for any $i\in I$. \end{enumerate} \end{cor}
+Naturally, we have the following. \begin{cor} Let $Q$ be an acyclic quiver and $\{Q_i\}_{i\in I}$ be the collection of all connected components of $Q$, where $I$ is an index set.
+Then we have the following. \begin{enumerate}[$(1)$] \item The lattice $\mathscr{C}(S_Q)$ is modular if and only if each lattice $\mathscr{C}(S_{Q_i})$ is modular for any $i\in I$. \item The lattice $\mathscr{C}(S_Q)$ is distributive if and only if each lattice $\mathscr{C}(S_{Q_i})$ is distributive for any $i\in I$. \end{enumerate} \end{cor}